Cook steak like a boss - crispy and salty on the outside, buttery soft on the inside. Transform a grocery store cut into something EPIC!

 - Wait at least 2-3 days before cooking for that unbelievable restaurant quality taste.

-At this point you might be wondering if I am kidding - I assure you I am not, I love eating ribeye steak and I am telling you that as long as you start of with a reasonably well marbled cut you will be astounded at how well this works.
-Think about it for a second - its the same general principal that all the well known steak houses use.
+At this point you might be wondering if I am kidding - I assure you I am not, I love eating ribeye steak and I am telling you that as long as you start off with a reasonably well marbled cut you will be astounded at how well this works.
+Think about it for a second - it's the same general principle that all the well-known steak houses use.
 They age their steak.
-Of course the difference is that they start with a high quality prime cut and age it in a special refrigerator.
-However for the purpose of us foodies + home cooks, who need a low budget at-home alternative - this technique really does work surprisingly well.
+Of course, the difference is that they start with a high-quality prime cut and age it in a special refrigerator.
+However, for the purpose of us foodies + home cooks, who need a low-budget, at-home alternative - this technique really does work surprisingly well.

-What do you need to make a good quality ribeye steak?
+What do you need to make a perfectly cooked ribeye steak?

-Key ingredients are a well marbled steak, olive oil, kosher salt, pepper and butter.
-I like throwing in some garlic, rosemary and thyme - love caramelized garlic with my steak and that yummy smell of freshly chopped herbs..
+Key ingredients are a well-marbled ribeye, olive oil, kosher salt, pepper and butter.
+I like throwing in some garlic, rosemary and thyme - love caramelized garlic with my steak and that yummy smell of freshly chopped herbs.

-So how do you actually cook the Medium Rare Ribeye Steak?
+So how do you cook the Medium Rare Ribeye Steak?

 - Pre-heat the oven to 500°F. Once the oven has reached the correct temperature, place a cast iron skillet in the oven to heat up for at least 30 minutes.

-- Crush some garlic and chop some rosemary and thyme.
-Brush the steak with olive oil and sprinkle with kosher salt.
-Do not add pepper at this point as it will burn.
+- Crush some garlic and chop some rosemary and thyme on a cutting board.
+Brush the steak with a tablespoon of olive oil and sprinkle with kosher salt.
+Do not add pepper at this point - it will burn.

-- Place the skillet on the stovetop at high heat.
+- Place the cast iron pan on the stovetop at high heat.
 Add olive oil.
 Reduce the oven temperature to 375°F.

-- Cook each side including the edges, turning every minute for about 3-5 minutes on each side.
-After doing two sides, add the butter, garlic, rosemary and thyme and baste the steak as you turn it.
-Cut off the bone then continue basting and turning.
+- For a good sear, cook the sides of the steak including the edges, turning every minute for about 3-5 minutes on each side.
+After doing two sides, add the butter, garlic, fresh herbs and baste the steak as you turn it.
+Cut off the rib bone then continue basting and turning.
 This ensures that the meat adjacent to the bone cooks evenly.
-Turn the rosemary and garlic often to avoid charring and ensure even caramelization on the garlic.
+Turn the rosemary and garlic often to avoid burning and ensure even caramelization on the garlic.

 What to serve with Medium Rare Ribeye Steak

-For a classic pairing, serve the steak with Caesar Salad, mashed potatoes and cheesy spinach.
-For a low carb option, nothing beats some grilled tomatoes, creamy garlic mashed cauliflower or some asparagus baked with parmesan!
+For a classic pairing, serve the steak with Caesar Salad, Creamy Mashed Potatoes and cheesy spinach.
+For a low carb option, nothing beats some grilled tomatoes, creamy garlic mashed cauliflower, or some asparagus baked with parmesan!
 For dessert try Mini Blueberry Pies or cold Shemai - Creamy Vermicelli in Sweet Rose Infused Cream.

 Steak - Medium Rare Ribeye